dingwoai/Multi-Task-Learning/README.md

 #### Dynamic Architecture

 - [CVPR 2022] Controllable Dynamic Multi-Task Architectures. [paper](https://arxiv.org/abs/2203.14949)
 - [arXiv 2022] An Evolutionary Approach to Dynamic Introduction of Tasks in Large-scale Multitask Learning Systems. [paper](https://arxiv.org/abs/2205.12755)
   muNet: Evolving Pretrained Deep Neural Networks into Scalable Auto-tuning Multitask Systems. [paper](https://arxiv.org/abs/2205.10937)
   - Andrea Gesmundo, Jeff Dean
   - A ViT-L architecture (307M params) was evolved into a multitask system with 13087M params jointly solving 69 tasks.
-- [arXiv 2022] M3ViT: Mixture-of-Experts Vision Transformer for Efficient Multi-task Learning with Model-Accelerator Co-design. [paper](https://arxiv.org/abs/2210.14793)
+- [NeurIPS 2022] M3ViT: Mixture-of-Experts Vision Transformer for Efficient Multi-task Learning with Model-Accelerator Co-design. [paper](https://openreview.net/forum?id=cFOhdl1cyU-), [Code](https://github.com/VITA-Group/M3ViT)
   - at training, it disentangles the parameter spaces to avoid different tasks’ training conflicts.
   - at inference, it allows for activating only the task-corresponding sparse “expert” pathway, instead of the full model
+- [arXiv 2022] Mod-Squad: Designing Mixture of Experts As Modular Multi-Task Learners. [paper](https://arxiv.org/abs/2212.08066)
+  - we incorporate mixture of experts (MoE) layers into a transformer model, with a new loss that incorporates the mutual dependence between tasks and experts.
+This prevents the sharing of the entire backbone model between all tasks, which strengthens the model, especially when the training set size and the number of tasks scale up.

 <a name="proba"></a>